 South Indian Roti

-If you are following a gluten-free diet, you will love the gluten-free South Indian rotis like akki roti (roti with rice flour), ragi roti (roti with finger millet flour) and bajra roti (roti with pearl millet flour).
-This roti is prepared with the corresponding gluten-free flours mixed with onion and assorted spices.
+South Indian rotis go by many names: akki roti (roti with rice flour), ragi roti (roti with finger millet flour) and bajra roti (roti with pearl millet flour).
+These recipes are prepared by mixing gluten-free flours with chopped onions, green chiles and assorted herbs and spices.
+The dough is patted flat on a banana leaf or cheesecloth before being transferred to a hot griddle to cook.

 South Indian Pancakes

-The post The Indian Bread Types You Need to Know appeared first on Taste Recipes.
+The post 14 Types of Indian Bread You Should Know About appeared first on Taste Recipes.

 ]]>